mautic/developer-documentation-new/docs/rest_api/campaigns.rst

    .. vale off

    The system caches Contact counts for 12 hours by default to improve performance.
-New Contacts added to campaigns may not appear until the cache expires.
+New Contacts added to Campaigns may not appear until the cache expires.
 Set the ``campaign_contact_count_cache_ttl`` parameter in ``config/local.php`` to configure the cache TTL - value in seconds.

    .. vale on